-ARTS105G Intro to Music
+ARTS105G: Intro to Music

 This course is an introduction to western music.
 The student will listen to, read about, and discuss music from a variety of time periods, genres, and styles.
 The course will include some history and literature, and exposure to basic elements of music, as well as form and instrumentation.
 Primary emphasis will be on developing critical listening skills.
-(Fulfills Humanities requirement.)
-Fall semester

-ARTS107G Blues, Jazz, and Rock and Roll
+ARTS107G: Blues, Jazz, and Rock and Roll

 This course will survey the three most important developments in America in popular music during the 20th Century: Blues, Jazz, and Rock and Roll.
 Emphasis will be on active listening to representative works, engagement with supporting film and textual materials, and historical and cultural context.
 Written responses, and attendance at live performances will be required.
-(Fulfills Humanities requirement.)
-Fall semester

-ARTS117G Art History I
+ARTS117G: Art History I

 This course surveys the history of art and design in Western and non-Western traditions from prehistoric to the 14th century including the Gothic period in Europe.
 The course emphasizes the connections among historical, political, social, religious and artistic developments, showing how artists and designers are influenced by the culture and time in which they live.
-(Fulfills Humanities requirement.)
-Fall/Summer semesters